Using the Bratilius Framework you can create all kind of button elements.

 Similarly, create split button dropdowns with the same markup changes, only with a separate button.

-To change the button dropdowns sizes you need to add one of the following CSS helper classes .label-xs
+To change the button dropdowns sizes you need to add one of the following CSS helper classes .label-xs, .label-sm, .label-lg.

 We created special styles for Twitter, Facebook, Google+ social media buttons.